Planning for More Effective Brainstorming

 In our event planning brainstorm, there are several ideas that could be batched together under the heading of “Entertainment”.
 There may be another set of items that could be batched under “Food & Drink” and so on.

 Mind mapping software is excellent for this part of the process.
 It helps you to quickly and easily batch items together.
 After, you can build on ideas by either adding, moving or editing the information.
 Once you identify the ‘Theme’ category, related concepts are triggered and added to that category.
 You can use the mind map to continue to build out topics and break items down into parts.
 This is a crucial part of the ‘explore’ phase.

 The final step in the process ensures people come away from the brainstorm with clear priorities, goals, and next steps.
 Spend time determining which items should get attention, and use the mind map to identify tangible actions and next steps.

 Use images or icons in your mind map to flag priority items, draw attention to ideas and prioritize to-dos.
 Graphics aren’t just fun.
 They are a practical way to enhance your mind map.

 In the ‘Themes’ section of our mind map, we can start to define tasks for each topic.
 We could also use icons or colors to illustrate the ideas we like or don’t like.

-There are several ways to brainstorm.
-Some techniques lack a clear way to record, develop, and prioritize ideas coherently.
-Brainstorming is fun and creative, but it’s also filled with long and complicated discussions.
 After the brain dump, it’s essential to turn those ideas into action.
 Learning how to brainstorm with mind maps supports the creative ‘Diverge’ phase, and the more practically focused ‘Explore’ and ‘Converge’ phases.
 This process helps people to see the developing picture and collaboratively build on each other’s ideas and thinking.
 Once you’ve successfully conducted your session, make sure to follow up with next steps and deliverables.
 This helps keep people engaged and ensures useful work comes out of the session.
 Brainstorming is fun and creative, but it’s also filled with long and complicated discussions.
 So, make sure the discussion doesn’t stop when people leave the room.